mozilla-services/merino-py/docs/dev/index.md

 ```
 $ poetry run uvicorn merino.main:app --reload

-# Or you can fire up a poetry shell to make it shorter
+# Or you can use a shortcut
-$ poetry shell
+$ make run
-$ uvicorn merino.main:app --reload
 ```

 ### General commands